mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I did not sleep that well last night; maybe to much time on the keyboard yesterday.
+My neck and left hip feel stiff and I will hit the foam roller before heading out on the ride.